 Students are given a date and time when they are eligible to register; this date will fall in the formal registration period for the semester.
 On or after the assigned registration date and time, students may register online.
 Detailed instructions can be found in the Registration Dates and Times section of the Registration Guide.
 The assignment of registration dates and times to students is governed by Policy AR.10, Priority and Scheduling of Registration.

-Students should consult the University Calendar, along with My Action Plan (MAP), in order to plan their courses and ensure they are on track to graduate.
+Students should consult the University Calendar, along with KPU's graduation auditing system - My Action Plan (MAP), in order to plan their courses and ensure they are on track to graduate.
 Students should select courses based on their program requirements, academic goals, and interest in the subject matter.
-Students must ensure they meet all requisites for the courses in which they register which are found in the University Calendar with each course description.
+Students must ensure they meet all requisites for the courses in which they register.
 Based on the published timetable, students should choose course sections that do not conflict.
 For further academic information or assistance, current students should contact Academic Advising.

 Prerequisites and Corequisites

-Students are required to meet the published course requisite requirements (prerequisites and/or corequisites) in order to register.
-A prerequisite course that is in progress in a current term will be recognized for registration in the following term.
-However, in the event a requisite grade is not achieved for the course in progress, the student will be de-registered from the course that is in need of the prerequisite.
+Students must meet the published prerequisite and corequisite requirements for each course in order to register.
+A prerequisite course that is in progress within the current term will be recognized for registration in the following term.
+However, in the event a requisite grade is not achieved for the course in progress, the student will be de-registered from the course that requires the prerequisite.
 De-registration will also occur if a registration error is discovered, such that a student is registered in a course without having the prerequisites.
 In this case, the student will be automatically de-registered from the course in order to correct the error.

 Unless otherwise stated, the minimum grade necessary to meet a requisite is a 'C'.